therealdinish/therealdinish/README.md

 - 👋 Hi, I’m @therealdinish
 - 👀 I’m interested in engineering & IT
 - 🌱 I’m currently learning Data Analytics
-- 💞️ I’m looking to collaborate on data engineering
 - 📫 How to reach me: https://www.linkedin.com/in/dinishsubaramaniam/

 <!---